-About the Evaluation
+About The Evaluation Center

-The Evaluation Center is working closely with OBH to provide rigorous and effective evaluation services for the SOR grant.
-The Evaluation Center is located in the School of Education and Human Development at the University of Colorado Denver, on the downtown campus.
-The Center has the benefit of operating as a not-for-profit entity with the backing of a major research university.
-The Evaluation Center has extensive experience providing program evaluation to a wide variety of clients from schools, non-profit organizations, institutions of higher education, community groups, and government agencies.
-The Center works collaboratively with its clients to promote evidence-informed programs, practices, and policies by using rigorous, innovative evaluation processes.
+The Evaluation Center is located in the School of Education and Human Development at the University of Colorado Denver.
+The Center operates as a not-for-profit entity with the backing of a major research university and has extensive experience providing program evaluation to a wide variety of clients from schools, non-profit organizations, institutions of higher education, community groups, and government agencies.
+Committed to equity and the betterment of communities, the Center works collaboratively with its clients to promote evidence-informed programs, practices, and policies by using innovative evaluation processes.

 Mobile Health Unit Program